lmcrean/Crocodile-Kingdom/README.md

 # 6. Deployment
 The site was deployed to GitHub pages.
-You can access the live link [XXXXXXXXXXXXXXXXXX](https://lmcrean.github.io/XXXXXXXXXXXXXXXXXXX).
+You can access the live link here: [https://lmcrean.github.io/Crocodile-Kingdom](https://lmcrean.github.io/Crocodile-Kingdom).

 To deploy on Github pages, the following steps were taken: